Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/Running_the_Harvester.md

 - **Report Type**s: You can select any or all of the report types to include in this run using the checkboxes provided.
 - - The harvester will check your list of requested report types against what that provider's API server tells it are the supported report types and only request the supported ones.

 When you press the Start button, it just runs until it is done.
-Depending on how many providers have required delays and retries, it could take a few minutes or even hours, as it processes each report request fully one at a time.
+Depending on how many providers have required delays and retries, it could take a few minutes or even hours, as it processes each report request fully one at a time, especially if some providers require delays between requests and/or retries.

 ### Progress Log